PhanAnh-V/StudentVibe/replit.md

 - July 09, 2025.
 Fixed start.sh script by removing outdated Connection import from RQ (which was causing worker crashes)
 - July 09, 2025.
 Enhanced translation error handling in background job with individual question processing and detailed logging
 - July 09, 2025.
 Added graceful fallback to synchronous processing when Redis/RQ background jobs fail
+- July 09, 2025.
+Replaced unreliable RQ Redis queue system with simple Python threading for background processing
+- July 09, 2025.
+Simplified start.sh to use gunicorn with gthread worker class for better threading support
+- July 09, 2025.
+Fixed form submission to be instant with reliable background translation processing using daemon threads

 ## User Preferences